izziegeez/Divvyup/README.md

    * **End** a party: causes user's balance to be updated and displays how much they still need to pay
    * **Account Page**: Displays user's previous party history i.e. party name and amount due per party and a list of active parties that the user is currently in with party name and ID
 - Backend: Designed `database schemas` to store users’ name, profile pictures, balances and password, with parties’ name, cost and attendees in `MongoDB`.
   * Used `AJAX` to `GET` users’ previous and active parties and `POST` to update balances for all attendees.
   * Used `Socket.io` to enable real-time event-based communication for join / end / leave event, attendee change and item additions
   * Encrypted user passwords with `Bcrypt` to ensure database security.
-  *  Deploy website server on `Amazon EC2`: http://divvy-react.s3-website.us-east-2.amazonaws.com/
+  *Deployed website server on `Amazon EC2`: http://divvy-react.s3-website.us-east-2.amazonaws.com/

 ## Infrastructure Design
 - 3-tier architecture